Wednesday, November 13, 2024

 ###

 Pathologist-directed test ordering has many advantages, but raises a few collateral questions.
 What if Dr. A wants the Foundation Medicine test and Dr. B the Caris test?
+Here, all patients got the same Provdience LDT (based on an Illumina platform).
 Who handles prior authorization?
-In this study, at Providence health system, all patients got a 523-gene test, and tests were ordered in the absence of any insurance coverage information.
-(Writing, "we developed a novel programmatic approach where testing was initiated at the time of diagnosis and performed at no cost to patients.")
-In the real-world, someone would have to invest time in problems like prior authorization paperwork.
+In this study, at Providence health system, all patients got a 523-gene test, and tests were ordered in the absence of any insurance coverage decision.
+(Writing, "We developed a novel programmatic approach where testing was initiated at the time of diagnosis and performed at no cost to patients.")
+In the real-world, someone would have to invest time into problems like prior authorization paperwork.

 ###